 Small-space gardening is the triumph of inspiration over limitation.
 Space is the limitation.
 Inspiration, which is free and universally available, trumps space limitation every time.

 You can plant a garden in an old washtub, grow it up a trellis or cultivate intensively in a two by two-foot raised bed.
 Small-scale landscapes can be housed in boxes perched on porch railings, bags or planters hanging from walls, or grow bags on asphalt driveways.
-They are perfect for the miniscule ribbons of earth surrounding a townhouse.
+They are perfect for the minuscule ribbons of earth surrounding a townhouse.
 Combine any small site with appropriately scaled plants, a little effort and quality soil like Fafard ® Ultra Container Mix With Resilience™ and a garden is born.

 Getting down to the business of small space gardening requires a few choices.
 What do you most want to grow?
 If you have sunny space—six hours of direct sunlight per day—you can raise an array of edible crops, not to mention ornamentals and herbs.
 You can even mix those categories as long as you group plants with similar cultural needs.
-Light shade limits choices a bit, but does not preclude any kind of small-scale gardening.
+Light shade limits choices a bit but does not preclude any kind of small-scale gardening.
 Bear in mind the small-space gardening mantra—“no ground—no problem.”
 Find a container that will hold enough soil to grow your choice of plants and your garden is on its way.

 Space limitation also means choosing plants that give “bang for the buck”—high-yielding fruits and vegetables, and/or flowering varieties that rebloom regularly during the growing season.
 Colorful or variegated foliage helps maintain visual interest between flushes of flowers.